 One of the most significant differences between the Celtic Church and the Roman Catholic Church was the date for celebrating Easter.
 The Celtic Church followed an older method of calculating Easter, known as the Quartodeciman method, which led to disagreements with the Roman Church.
-This difference was eventually resolved at the Syond of Whitby in 664, when the Roman method for calculating Easter was adopted in Celtic regions.

 The Celtic Church was known for its distinctive artistic style, particularly seen in the design of Celtic crosses and illuminated manuscripts.
 These artistic expressions reflected a unique blend of Christian and Celtic artistic influences.

 Over time, the Celtic Church faced challenges and underwent changes.
 The Viking invasions and political developments contributed to its decline.
 By the twelfth century, the Celtic Church had largely been absorbed into the Roman Catholic Church.